-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS -- (Continued)

-YEARS ENDED DECEMBER 31, 2000, 1999 AND 1998 (DOLLARS IN THOUSANDS EXCEPT PER SHARE AMOUNTS)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) YEARS ENDED DECEMBER 31, 2001, 2000 AND 1999 (DOLLARS IN THOUSANDS EXCEPT PER SHARE AMOUNTS)

-Cash and Cash Equivalents--For purposes of the statement of cash flows, the Company considers short-term investments with original maturities of three months or less at acquisition to be cash equivalents.
+Cash and Cash Equivalents - For purposes of the statement of cash flows, the Company considers short-term investments with original maturities of three months or less at acquisition to be cash equivalents.

-Financial Instruments-Cash and cash equivalents, accounts receivable and accounts payable are short-term in nature and the net values at which they are recorded are considered to be reasonable estimates of their fair values.
+Financial Instruments - Cash and cash equivalents, accounts receivable and accounts payable are short-term in nature and the net values at which they are recorded are considered to be reasonable estimates of their fair values.
 The carrying values of notes receivable, notes payable and long-term obligations are deemed to be reasonable estimates of their fair values.
 Interest rates that are currently available to the Company for the reissuance of notes with similar terms and remaining maturities are used to estimate fair values of the notes receivable, notes payable and long-term obligations.

-Property and Equipment--Property and equipment are recorded at cost.
+Property and Equipment - Property and equipment are recorded at cost.
 Depreciation expense is based on the estimated useful lives of the assets and is calculated on the straight-line method.
-The Company's buildings have estimated useful lives of 30.5 years and the majority of the other assets have estimated useful lives of five years.
+The Company's buildings have estimated useful lives of 28 years and the majority of the other assets have estimated useful lives of five years.

-Goodwill--Goodwill represents the excess of the value of Company stock received by minority stockholders upon their exchange of stock in certain subsidiaries over the book value of this stock.
+Goodwill - Goodwill represents the excess of the value of Company stock received by minority stockholders upon their exchange of stock in certain subsidiaries over the book value of this stock.
 Goodwill is being amortized over 30 years.
-Recoverability of these assets is evaluated periodically based on management's estimate of future undiscounted operating income for each respective component of goodwill.
+Upon adoption of Statement of Financial Accounting Standards No. 142, Goodwill and Other Intangible Assets, beginning on January 1, 2002, the Company will cease periodic amortization of this asset, however, the asset will be tested for impairment on an annual basis.

-Notes Receivable--Notes receivable and other assets are presented net of an allowance for doubtful accounts of \$2,768 in 2000 and \$-0- in 1999.
+Notes Receivable - Notes receivable and other assets are presented net of an allowance for doubtful accounts of \$2,900 in 2001 and \$2,768 in 2000.

-Customer Deposits and Holdbacks--The Company obtains directly from the billing and collection agent, revenue generated from its customers' programs.
+Customer Deposits and Holdbacks - The Company obtains directly from the billing and collection agent, revenue generated from its customers' programs.
 The Company retains a specified amount of the revenue and remits the remainder to its customers.
-The retained amount is based upon the collection history of the customer's program success and is necessary to allow for potential adjustments, which may be filed within one year of the actual transactions.
+The retained amount is based upon the collection history of the customer's program success and is necessary to allow for potential adjustments, which may be claimed within one year of the actual transactions.
 The Company obtains security deposits from certain customers, which are refunded to the customers when the Company discontinues service to the customers' programs.

-Income Taxes--The Company and its subsidiaries file a consolidated income tax return.
+Income Taxes - The Company and its subsidiaries file a consolidated income tax return.
 The Company uses an asset and liability approach for the financial reporting of income taxes in accordance with Statement of Financial Accounting Standards No. 109, Accounting for Income Taxes.
 Deferred income taxes arise from temporary differences between financial and tax reporting.